 - How much money can I put into a TFSA?

-- Official estimate: Visit the Canada Revenue Agency (CRA) website here.
+- Official estimate: Visit the Canada Revenue Agency (CRA) website here (opens to external site in a new window).
 Once you log in, scroll to the ‘TFSA contribution room’ link.
 This is the amount you had available as of January 1st so subtract any TFSA contributions you’ve already made this calendar year.